neha04-12/Master-Thesis-Energy-Efficieny/README.md

 The Implemented solution involes 4 main approaces with each of them being located in sepqret notebooks.

-The details of Data preprocesing and help to setup an download the dataset can be found in the last notebook.
+The details of Data preprocesing and help to setup an download the dataset can be found in the first notebook.

 The original dataset can be found here: https://zenodo.org/record/7022736